Edwinvera/My-Strength-Blog/README.md

 ## Overview

-_**My Strength Blog** is Is a site where users will be able to track their powerlifting sessions and add notes and reflections on previous training sessions.
+_**Strength HQ** is a site where users will be able to track their powerlifting sessions and add notes and reflections on previous training sessions.
 Users wil lalso have the ability to add custom exercises._

 <br>

 ## MVP

-_The **My Strength Blog** MVP Will give users the ability to add, edit, and delete workouts.
+_Users the ability to add, edit, and delete workouts.
 They'll be able to post sessions and create a collection of posts of past workouts._

 <br>